flowernal/Hangman/README.md

 # Hangman

-This is entry for Discord Hack Week.
+This is an entry for Discord Hack Week.

-As you can read from the title, this entry is minigame Hangman.
+As you can read from the title, this entry is a minigame called Hangman.

 # FOLLOW THESE STEPS, IF YOU WANT TO TEST THIS BOT